Mic92/nixpkgs-review/README.md

 $ GITHUB_TOKEN=5ae04810f1e9f17c3297ee4c9e25f3ac1f437c26 nixpkgs-review pr  37244
 ```

-Additionally nixpkgs-review will also read the oauth_token stored by [hub](https://hub.github.com/) and [gh](https://cli.github.com/).
+Additionally, nixpkgs-review will also read the oauth_token stored by [hub](https://hub.github.com/) and [gh](https://cli.github.com/).

 ## Checkout strategy (recommend for r-ryantm + cachix)

-By default `nixpkgs-review pr` will merge the pull request into the pull request's
+By default, `nixpkgs-review pr` will merge the pull request into the pull request's
 target branch (most commonly master).
-However at times mass-rebuilding commits
+However, at times mass-rebuilding commits
 have been applied in the target branch, but not yet built by hydra.
 Often those
 are not relevant for the current review, but will significantly increase the
 local build time.
-For this case the `--checkout` option can specified to
+For this case, the `--checkout` option can be specified to
 override the default behavior (`merge`).
 By setting its value to `commit`,
 `nixpkgs-review` will checkout the user's pull request branch without merging it: